PaulskPt/inky_frame_image_gallery_sd_mod/README.md

 This is a 'work-in-progress'.
 This example does not (yet) have a functionality to easily switch from one group of five image files to another group.
 Neither exists a functionality to individually or randomly select an image file from the image files present on the SD Card.

-Update 2022-12-08: to try I attached an M5 Dual Button I2C device and connected it to the I2C socket #1 of the Inky Frame.
-The Idea is to use this 'dual button' device to change the group nr (up or down).
+Update 2022-12-08: succeeded to connect a M5Stack Dual Button I2C device (via a Seeed 6-port Grove Hub) to the I2C socket #1 of the Inky Frame.
+These two buttons are used to change the group index (up or down).
+The button presses are programmed through interrupts (see the image of the hardware connection in the Docs folder).

 Other document sources:
 A file with REPL output: `2022-12-07_21h00_image_gallery_sd_mod.py_REPL_output.txt`

+NOTE ON MEMORY PROBLEMS:

+Pimoroni already indicated In their `Getting started with Inky Frame` section `Troubleshooting` sub-section `RAM PROBLEMS`.
+Although this example is not using WiFi, I ran into a mmemory error at line 26 with the command: `j = jpegdec.JPEG(disp)`.
+My solution: I created a `version 2`of this example in which I removed the functions: `Disp_files()`and `Disp_file_list()`.
+Removed a part in function `setup()`.
+I 'hard-coded' the list of ten image files into the script.

 License: MIT (see LICENSE file)